JGIBristol/SynthRev/code/readme.md

 - **_Note: the visuals and correlations change every time the code is run because the synthetic data is generated randomly_**

 # KDE_Synth_Data_Gen.py (Huw)
-- Gernates synthetic data based on Kernel Density Estimation
+- Generates synthetic data based on Kernel Density Estimation
 - Got one function that samples columns independently which works
 - Another function which currently doesn't work that would generate a multi-variate KDE